Background

 Special Precautions & Warnings:

-Pregnancy: Coleus is POSSIBLY UNSAFE when used during pregnancy.
-High doses of coleus might slow or stop the growth of the fetus.
-Stay on the safe side and avoid use.Breast-feeding: There is not enough reliable information about the safety of taking coleus if you are breast-feeding.
+Pregnancy: Coleus is possibly unsafe when taken by mouth during pregnancy.
+Coleus might slow or stop the growth of the fetus.
+Avoid use.Breast-feeding: There isn't enough reliable information to know if coleus is safe to use when breast-feeding.
 Stay on the safe side and avoid use.

-Bleeding disorders: Coleus contains a chemical called forskolin that might increase the risk of bleeding in some people.
+Bleeding disorders: Coleus contains a chemical called forskolin, which might increase the risk of bleeding in some people.

-Heart disease: Coleus contains a chemical called forskolin that might lower blood pressure.
-There is some concern that coleus might interfere with treatment for heart or blood vessel diseases and could make these conditions worse.
-Use coleus with caution if you have a heart problem.
+Heart disease: Coleus contains a chemical called forskolin, which might lower blood pressure.
+Coleus might interfere with treatments for heart conditions and could make these conditions worse.

-Low blood pressure: Coleus contains a chemical called forskolin that might lower blood pressure.
+Low blood pressure: Coleus contains a chemical called forskolin, which might lower blood pressure.
 If your blood pressure is already low, taking coleus might make it drop too much.

-Surgery: Coleus contains a chemical called forskolin that might increase bleeding during and after surgery.
+Surgery: Coleus contains a chemical called forskolin, which might increase bleeding during and after surgery.
 Stop using coleus at least 2 weeks before a scheduled surgery.

 Effectiveness